LordZoltan/WebAPIDemos/readme.md

 WebAPIDemos
 --

-This solution is demonstration of how you might implement a shared service layer with two implementations
+More than just the name implies - this solution is demonstration of how you might implement a shared service layer with two implementations

 - One that's bound 'directly' to a data store (e.g. database)
 - One that's bound via REST services implemented via Asp.Net Web API